Group Memory Enhancement Programs

 What’s the First Step?

-The first step is to contact us to schedule a time to speak &/or schedule your assessment.
-We are happy to answer your questions, and we want to learn more about you and your goals.
+The first step is to contact the COGx manager at your school to schedule a time to speak &/or schedule your assessment.

 Our only prerequisite is that the student is motivated (or open to being motivated)!
 We cannot achieve their goals without them.